ewfreesRes/IndonesianActuarialShortCourse/chapter3.md

 ```

 In a previous exercise, you fit a MLR model using `logface` as the outcome variable and using `education`, `numhh`, and `logincome` as explanatory variables; the resulting fit is in the object `Term_mlr`.
-It turned out that the coefficient associated with `education` was 0.2064.
+For this fit, the coefficient associated with `education` is 0.2064.
 We now wish to interpret this regression coefficient.

 The typical interpretation of coefficients in a regression model is as a partial slope.
 That is, for the coefficient $b_1$ associated with $x_1$, we interpret $b_1$ to be amount that the expected outcome changes per unit change in $x_1$, holding the other explanatory variables fixed.

 For the term life example, the units of the outcome are in logarithmic dollars.
 So, for small values of $b_1$, we can interpret this to be a *proportional* change in dollars.

 `@instructions`
 - Determine least square fitted values for several selected values of `education`, holding other explantory variables fixed.
 For this part of the demonstration, we used their mean values.